epmoyer/DS1054Z_screen_capture/README.md

 Usage:
 ```
 $ ./OscScreenGrabLAN.py --help
-Usage: OscScreenGrabLAN.py [OPTIONS] [HOSTNAME] [FILENAME]
+Usage: OscScreenGrabLAN.py [OPTIONS] [HOSTNAME] filename

   Take screen captures from DS1000Z-series oscilloscopes.

   hostname: Hostname or IP address of the oscilloscope.
+If not supplied
+            (or the word "default") then the value of "default_hostname"
+            from config.json will be used.
   filename: Name of output file.

+  Passing the --csv flag will save the capture samples as a CSV file.
+If the
+  --csv flag is NOT passed, then a screenshot (.png) will be saved.

 Options:
-  -t, --type TEXT    Type of file to save.
   -n, --note TEXT    Note label.
   -1, --label1 TEXT  Channel 1 label.
   -2, --label2 TEXT  Channel 2 label.
   -3, --label3 TEXT  Channel 3 label.
   -4, --label4 TEXT  Channel 4 label.
   -r, --raw          Save raw image (with no annotation or de-cluttering)
+  -c, --csv          Save scope data as csv.
+  -d, --debug        Enable debug logging.
   --help             Show this message and exit.

 $
 ```
 # DS1054Z_screen_capture

-'OscScreenGrabLAN.py' is a Python script that captures whatever is displayed on the screen of a Rigol DS1000Z series oscilloscope.
+`OscScreenGrabLAN.py` is a Python script that captures whatever is displayed on the screen of a Rigol DS1000Z series oscilloscope.

 It can save data as a WYSIWYG (What You See Is What You Get) picture of the oscilloscope screen,